What You Can Expect While Working With Me

 If you're unsure of something, ask me.
 I'll do the same.

 If something is confusing to you, such as a design element, the functionality of web feature, or some other aspect of marketing or design, please ask me.

 I'll do my best to explain, but if I don't know, I'll tell you.
 Naturally, I do what I've learned over the years and trust that you'll be okay with it — if you're not, just let me know.
 Similarly, if I need your opinion or clarity on something, I'll ask you.

 This creates a more collaborative process and helps eliminate mishaps and revisions later on.

 I'll respect your opinion if you respect my insight.

-In design, it’s easy to be a critic.
-Anyone with a pair of eyes can usually tell you if they like something or not.
-That’s the nature of this profession.
+In design, it's easy to be a critic.
+Most people can usually tell you if they like something or not.
+That's the nature of this profession.